JeffHing/extend-this/README.md

 ### Multiple extend Functions

-There may be a different extend function which you may want to use in addition to extendThis.
+There may be another type of extend function which you may want to use in addition to extendThis.
 To allow the other extend function to be invoked from extendThis, use the `.wrap()` method:

 ```javascript
 extend.wrap(otherExtendFunc);